yanisaez16/globant_challenge/README.md

 I couldn't solve a problem with Cloud Run.
 Even after modifying the timeout variable and checking the zone and port, the error persisted, and here is the error:
    ![error](https://github.com/user-attachments/assets/31f0fd59-1c33-4c40-a68c-2ec3d7a03cba)

-I tried to create a container with a Dockerfile and an app that would take the files, upload them to GCS, and then create and populate the tables.
+I tried to create a function and also a container with a Dockerfile and an app that would take the files, upload them to GCS, and then create and populate the tables.
 However, I couldn't figure it out in time.

 Additionally, the error with Cloud Run persisted even after checking the permissions.
 So, I decided to connect to Cloud SQL locally and retrieve the data through the endpoints to at least provide a working solution.